 A normal bike helmet?
 Not in this day and age.

 Cyclists should gear up for improved rides with smart helmets.
 From those with lights built in, to those with heart-rate monitoring capabilities.
-Some of these have the ability to automatically send out messages in case of emergency, proving that wearable technology is a new reality in safety.
+Some helmets have the ability to automatically send out messages in case of emergency, proving that wearable technology is a new reality in safety.

 Essential reading: Best GPS devices and tracking wearables for cycling